 The first section of this park was declared in 1921 to ensure steam train passengers would have beautiful views of Queensland’s majestic forest.
-Eucalypt forests and riparian areas with flooded gums, cabbage tree palms and rainforest plants feature here and provide habitats for a diversity of wildlife.
-Birdwatchers will enjoy the diversity of birds along the trails early and late in the day.
+Eucalypt forests and riparian areas with flooded gums, cabbage tree palms and rainforest provide habitats for wildlife.
+Birdwatchers will enjoy the diversity of birds along the tracks early and late in the day.

-Shared trails enable walkers, mountain bike riders and horse riders to explore the park's natural and historic features.
+Shared tracks enable walkers, mountain bike riders and horse riders to explore the park's natural and historic features.

 - Read more about the nature, culture and history of Dularcha National Park.

 Protect the natural environment and help ensure the survival of native plants and animals living here, by following these guidelines.